Article I – Objects

 To lease, purchase, hold, have, use, take possession of, and enjoy in fee simple or otherwise any personal or real property necessary for the uses and purposes of the corporation, and to sell, lease, deed in trust, alien or dispose of the same at the pleasure of the corporation, and for the uses and purposes for which said corporation is formed.

-To acquire, establish, and maintain rifle, shotgun, and archery shooting facilities and to establish and maintain all necessary club-house facilities in connection therewith.
+To acquire, establish, and maintain rifle, shotgun, archery, and pistol shooting facilities and to establish and maintain all necessary club-house facilities in connection therewith.

 Article II – Meetings